Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-3-AnyOrgOrPersonal/README-1-1-to-1-3.md

 ## Next steps

+- A recording of a Microsoft Identity Platform developer session that covered this topic of developing a multi-tenant app with Azure Active Directory is available at [Develop multi-tenant applications with Microsoft identity platform](https://www.youtube.com/watch?v=B416AxHoMJ4).

 - Learn how to enable users from [National clouds](../1-4-Sovereign) to sign-in to your application
 - Learn how to enable your [Web App to call a Web API on behalf of the signed-in user](../../2-WebApp-graph-user)